 I hope so, I say with a sigh!

-To help refresh your memory, our decided Spelling & Punctuation explores the history of the English language, key spelling rules and the most common punctuation guidelines, including when to use commas and when a semi colon is more appropriate.
+To help refresh your memory, our dedicated Spelling & Punctuation explores the history of the English language, key spelling rules and the most common punctuation guidelines, including when to use commas and when a semi colon is more appropriate.
 So, to access the course for free, click here.

 If you would like to learn more about the MicroLearn library and how it can support your organisation’s eLearning needs, email the team via email@example.com or check out the website’s dedicated Library page